elliotherriman/website/_posts/2018-04-30-what-if-charlie-brooker-but-too-much.markdown

 ---

 This piece was originally published in the May 2018 issue of The Pelican, under the title _Black Mirror_.
-The insight that Black Mirror often feels more like horror than it does science fiction was first expressed by Film Crit Hulk, in his article [https://birthmoviesdeath.com/2016/10/27/black-mirror-is-kinda-bullshit](_Black Mirror Is Kinda Bullshit_).
+The insight that Black Mirror often feels more like horror than it does science fiction was first expressed by Film Crit Hulk, in his article [_Black Mirror Is Kinda Bullshit_](https://birthmoviesdeath.com/2016/10/27/black-mirror-is-kinda-bullshit).